eriktrom/hodinkee_coding_challenge/README.md

 A modern blog application built with Rails API backend and React frontend, featuring user authentication, post management, and rich text support.

+## Live Demo
+The application is deployed and can be viewed at: [https://hod-client-164d5443ebd2.herokuapp.com/](https://hod-client-164d5443ebd2.herokuapp.com/)

 ## Features

 ### Core Requirements